How To Add A Button In WordPress Using Plugins, Shortcodes, Gutenberg, and More

 How To Add a Button In WordPress With No Coding Skills

-There are numerous ways to create a button in WordPress without needing any coding skills.
+There are numerous ways to create a button in WordPress without needing any coding skills (but you can also learn how to edit code in WordPress here).
 It's important to understand that each method has upsides and downsides.

 One of the main drawbacks to adding buttons without code is that it can create code bloat, such as the case with extra plugins.
 However, the upside is it's easy to style each button and create various button types, even for beginner website builders.

 Gutenberg is the native WordPress block editor that allows you to create customized posts and pages through an intuitive editor.
 The advantage of Gutenberg over a plugin like Elementor is you are minimizing code bloat and don't have to worry about updates or other potential issues.

 Gutenberg's major downside is that it is still lacking compared to many full-fledged theme and page builder plugins.
 However, the block editor is quickly catching up and will soon be able to do almost everything that third-party page builders can in terms of layout and design.